 Take advantage of flexible payments

-While you can choose how you pay your premium, paying annually will help you lower the overall cost and avoid any of Budget Direct’s administration fees.
+While you can choose how you pay your premium, by paying annually instead of in monthly instalments, you’ll pay a lower premium and avoid instalment processing fees.
 While this option may not be suitable for all insurance customers, it may be worth it to those who can afford a one-off payment.

 Reduce your risks to insurers